PedroKaram/Ask/README.md

 # Motivation

- - I made this project because of a side project at university where we'll have this kind of "feed" and "post creation system" in our application.
+ - I made this system because of a side project at university where we'll have this kind of "feed" and "post creation system" in our application.

-# First commit

- - Did the basic bootstrap configuration
- - Created the 2 main routes for the application (feed and question creation)
- - Organized the partials and linked it on the ejs files
+# What was added

+ - Ask page design done
+ - Gitignore file done
+ - Navbar done

 # What I intend to do on the next commit

- - End the design of both pages
- - Create and connect the database
+ - Create the database
- - Send the forms data to the database
+ - Connenct the database with the forms
  - Return the data on database to the feed
- - Add the .gitigone file